ilshad/pedestal-introspector/README.md

 This library provides tool for visualization application state while developing ClojureScript-based projects with [Pedestal](http://pedestal.io).
-In browser, press `Ctrl+I` and see current data model in popup window:
+In browser, press `Ctrl+I` and see current information model in popup window:

 ![Screenshot](screenshot.png)